simondev65/Cribl_Search_windows_OS/README.md

 After installing this Pack :

 **Step 1:**
+Choose a dataset to send your Windows event to.
+This search pack assumes you will be grouping multiple datasets:
+* Windows events logs: This dataset is getting those journals: WinEventLog://Application, WinEventLog://Security, WinEventLog://System, WinEventLog://ForwardedEvents
+* system state: This dataset is getting either Cribl Edge Agent [system_state](https://docs.cribl.io/edge/sources-system-state/) input, windows update log (collect $WINDIR\WindowsUpdate.log),  or those inputs from a Splunk universal Forwarder  winhostmon, winprintmon, win update ( default data sent to the windows index, [see table](https://help.splunk.com/en/splunk-it-service-intelligence/content-packs-for-itsi-and-ite/windows-dashboards-and-reports/1.4/content-pack-for-windows-dashboards-and-reports/get-windows-server-data#ariaid-title3)
+* Windows processes: sysmon events
+* Active Directory: if you are using Splunk Universal Forwarder, and following [this input-to-index setting](https://help.splunk.com/en/splunk-it-service-intelligence/content-packs-for-itsi-and-ite/windows-dashboards-and-reports/1.4/content-pack-for-windows-dashboards-and-reports/get-windows-server-data#ariaid-title3), the inputs toward the msad index are typically the source needed for this dataset

+Create the dataset and assign the datatype :

+In Cribl Lake, create the datasets.
-choose a dataset to send your windows event to. (if you are using cribl lake, create a lake dataset first).
-Once created set the datatype to "windows_datatype_for_pack"  (you can find it inside the pack).
-This is mandatory for cribl search to parse the XML or classic windows event.
+In Cribl search->data->dataset [assign the datatype](https://docs.cribl.io/search/set-up-azure-blob/#process-accel) to "windows_datatype_for_pack"  (you can find it inside the pack).
+This is mandatory for Cribl search to parse the XML or classic Windows event.

 **step 2:**
- configure the macros depending on your data available :
+ configure the macros depending on the data available :
-    set macro  "windows_log_dataset" for windows events to point to your log dataset.
-This is assuming you have only 1 dataset for your windows events. set macro "windows_state_dataset" for system state.
-You can get [system_state](https://docs.cribl.io/edge/sources-system-state/) input from  Cribl Edge Agent, or use winhostmon input from a Splunk universal Forwarder, etc.. set macro "windows_process_dataset" for your sysmon events. set macro "windows_ad_dataset" to point to your Active directory logs dataset.
+ * Windows events logs : set macro  "windows_log_dataset" for Windows events logs  to point to the dataset you chose in step 1.
+ * system state : set macro "windows_state_dataset" for system state.
+You can get [system_state](https://docs.cribl.io/edge/sources-system-state/) input from  Cribl Edge Agent, or use winhostmon, winprintmon input from a Splunk universal Forwarder, etc..
+ * Windows processes : set macro "windows_process_dataset" for your Sysmon events.
+ * Active Directory: Set macro "windows_ad_dataset" to point to your Active Directory logs dataset.
+I

-**Step 3 :**
+**Step 3:**
-run the saved search. "windows_assets" to build the host list.
-Let it run, not seeing result is normal. search ${search_windows_assets} to verify it completed
+Run the saved search. "windows_assets" to build the host list.
+Let it run; not seeing any result is normal. search ${search_windows_assets} to verify it completed

-**Step 4 :**
+**Step 4:**
 [schedule](https://docs.cribl.io/api/save-search-get-alerts/#schedule-search) this savedsearch search to run every day.

 OPTIONAL :